elizabethJeudy/scrimba/README.md

 #### Challenges:

 ##### 1. My first challenge was figuring out how to increment both home and guest scoreboards.
-At first, my code looked like this
+At first, my code looked like this:

 ```js
 <div class="increments">